Lwhieldon/IstheMushroomPoisonous/README.md

 ## Overview

-Is it possible to tell if a mushroom in North American is poisonous or not just by its physical characteristics?
-In this project, I compare different classification algorithms to predict if a mushroom in North America is edible or if it will lead to certain death!
+Is it possible to tell if a gilled mushroom in North American is poisonous or not just by its physical characteristics?
+In this project, I compare different classification algorithms to accurately predict if a gilled mushroom is toxic.

 ## Goals